About the MSF Association

 Christopher Peskett - elected 2020

-Vita is a structural engineer and consultant for the global engineering firm Arup where she advises on the design and implementation of large construction projects for development banks and NGOs, and has worked in countries including India, Nepal, Bangladesh, Ukraine and Malawi.
+Vita is a structural engineer and consultant for the global engineering firm Arup where she advises on the design and implementation of large construction projects for development banks and NGOs and has worked in countries including India, Nepal, Bangladesh, Ukraine, Peru and Malawi.

-Vita worked in the field as a Logistician and Technical Project Coordinator for MSF throughout 2017 and 2018, the majority of which was spent managing the Agok Hospital Project in South Sudan.
+Vita worked as a Logistician and Technical Project Coordinator for MSF throughout 2017 and 2018, where she worked in Mykolaiv, Ukraine, and managed the Agok Hospital Project in South Sudan.

 Samuel Turner - elected 2020

-Rob is a public health physician based in London.
-He has worked with MSF in the Democratic Republic of Congo and the Central African Republic and previously worked in the public health systems of the Eastern Cape, South Africa and the UK.
+Rob is a medical consultant in public health, currently working in health protection for UK Health Security Agency.
+He has worked with MSF in the Democratic Republic of Congo and the Central African Republic and previously worked in the public health systems of the Eastern Cape, South Africa and the UK

-He chairs the medical committee for MSF’s Operational Centre in Amsterdam and prior to joining the MSF UK board, was co-chair of the MSF UK Take Action Group for Migrants and Refugees.
+Prior to joining the MSF UK board, he was co-chair of the MSF UK Take Action Group for Migrants and Refugees.

-Rob has current roles with Public Health England and the UK Department for International Development and previously worked with Chatham House and University College London.
+Rob has previously worked with the UK Department for International Development, Chatham House and University College London.

 The MSF movement